 Still, a few days before the election in November, an Associated Press investigation revealed she was “paid for 10 modeling jobs in the United States worth $20,056 that occurred in the seven weeks before she had legal permission to work in the country, according to detailed accounting ledgers, contracts and related documents.”
 Her visa at the time allowed her to be in the United States and look for work but not perform paid work.

 Wildes told the AP that “these documents, which have not been verified, do not reflect our records including corresponding passport stamps” but would not say anything more.
 The Trump campaign refused to comment.
 The article noted that “it is highly unlikely that the discovery will affect the citizenship status of Mrs. Trump.”

-As for her parents, Viktor Knavs is a former member of the Yugoslav Communist Party who worked as the chauffeur for the mayor of his home town, Sevnica, and eventually became a successful car salesman.
+As for her parents, Viktor Knavs is a former member of the Yugoslav Communist Party who worked as the chauffeur for the mayor of his home town, Sevnica, and supposedly became a successful car salesman; other reports say he sold auto parts.
 He was born in 1944, making him two years older than the president.
 Amalija Knavs was a pattern maker at a textile factory.
 They are now said to be retired.